-You already know I live in Taos, a community of 5,000 people.
+You already know I live in Taos, a community of about 5,000 people.
 About ten-years ago Mary Domito moved to Taos, saw a need, and eventually established a business called Taos Lifestyle.
 Taos Lifestyle sells mattresses and home furnishings.
 Brilliant at branding, Mary took on the moniker of, "Mattress Mary."
 Everybody in town knows Mattress Mary.
 If there is a function, or an event, Mary is one of the largest contributors and sponsors.
 Her name is constantly on the air as an advertiser and was a frequent guest on the radio program I co-hosted.
-She is also a significant advertiser in our weekly newspaper, a member of the Chamber of Commerce, and a member of our local entrepreneurial group, the Taos Entrepreneurial Network.
+She is also a significant advertiser in our weekly newspaper, a member of the Chamber of Commerce, and was a member of our local entrepreneurial group, the Taos Entrepreneurial Network.
+And, recently, Mary purchased a building to move her business into.
+She now has a dedicated space for concerts.
+As often as twice a week, hosts musicians.
+The place is packed.
 Mary's business flourishes.

-Wolfgang Collins, who calls himself, "a declared immigrant," opened Wolfgang's Spa Works, here in Taos, some years ago.
+Wolfgang Collins opened Wolfgang's Spa Works, here in Taos, some years ago.
 There were three other spa businesses in town when he opened.
-Wolfgang is a member of the Taos Chamber of Commerce, the Taos Entrepreneurial Network, and advertises consistently on the radio and in the newspaper, creating top of mind awareness.
+Wolfgang is a member of the Taos Chamber of Commerce, and advertises consistently on the radio and in the newspaper, creating top of-mind awareness.
 He is now the only spa business in Taos.
 He told me a story about the time he followed his wife's suggestion, and they ceased advertising.
 She felt that since they were the only game in town, they could save the money they were investing in advertising.
-In a heartbeat, top of mind awareness was gone; the phone literally stopped ringing for three months.
+In a heartbeat, top of-mind awareness was gone; the phone literally stopped ringing for three months.
 After that failed experiment we hear his commercials all the time, see his advertisements in the newspaper all the time, and see him at events.
 He finds it amusing, and very profitable, how many people decide to purchase a spa because there are commercials and advertising for Wolfgang Spa Works.